rghorbani/react-native-common/README.md

 ## Related Projects

 #### [react-native-general-calendars](https://github.com/rghorbani/react-native-general-calendars)
-A `react-native` component with support of gregorian, jalaali and hijri calendar to selectand work with date and time, created by [@rghorbani](https://github.com/rghorbani).
+A `react-native` component with support of gregorian, jalaali and hijri calendar to select and work with date and time, created by [@rghorbani](https://github.com/rghorbani).